microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

 ```

 > [!Note]
-> By it's nature, the `SpatialObjectMeshObserver` does not raise updated events.
+> By it's nature, the `SpatialObjectMeshObserver` does not raise `OnObservationUpdated` events.
 Please see the implementation of the
 `WindowsMixedRealitySpatialMeshObserver` (in the MixedRealityToolkit.Providers\WindowsMixedReality\WindowsMixedRealitySpatialMeshObserver.cs file) for an
-example of raising an updated event for an observed mesh.
+example of raising an `OnObservationUpdated` event for an observed mesh.

 ### Apply the MixedRealityDataProvider attribute